-There are 8 levels in total, supported by 3 entry levels, not all qualifications can be assigned to a single level.
-In terms of ‘size’, this is based on the estimated amount of time its anticipated for you to study, complete and be assessed for the qualification.
+There are eight levels in total, supported by three entry levels; not all qualifications can be assigned to a single level.
+In terms of ‘size’, this is based on the estimated amount of time it is anticipated that you will need to study, complete and be assessed for the qualification.

-Size refers to the estimated total amount of time it could take to study and thus be assessed for a qualification.
+Size refers to the estimated total amount of time it could take to study and be assessed for a qualification.
 This can be anything from a matter of hours to several years of study.

-Qualifications can sit at different levels, but require similar amounts of study and assessment time.
+Qualifications can sit at different levels but require similar amounts of study and assessment time.
 Equally, qualifications at the same level can take different amounts of study and assessment time.

-The framework should help people understand all the qualifications regulated by OFQUAL, general and vocational in England, and vocational in Northern Ireland, and how they relate to each other.
+The framework should help people understand all the qualifications regulated by Ofqual.
+This includes general and vocational qualifications in England, and vocational qualifications in Northern Ireland, and how they relate to each other.

-- ‘QCF’ term has been removed from all existing qualifications and replaced by ‘RQF’ as of December 2017.
+- ‘QCF’ term has been removed from all existing qualifications and replaced by ‘RQF’ as of December 2017

-- All new qualifications will now have ‘RQF’ in their title.
+- All new qualifications will now have ‘RQF’ in their title

-- Total Qualification Time (TQT) is replacing Guided Learning Hours (GLH.)
+- Total Qualification Time (TQT) is replacing Guided Learning Hours (GLH)

-- The terms Award, Certificate and Diploma will remain.
+- The terms Award, Certificate and Diploma will remain

-- Qualifications will now be more flexible and with the responsibility for their qualifications sitting with the Awarding Organisation, it will ensure they are of a high quality.
+- Qualifications will now be more flexible and with the responsibility for their qualifications sitting with the Awarding Organisation, it will ensure they are of a high quality

 The RQF provides a single, simple system for cataloguing all qualifications regulated by us.
 Like a bookcase in a library, with qualifications indexed by their ‘level’ and ‘size’.
 Qualifications at any specific level can be very different from one another, for example in their content and purpose.

-You can find out more by visiting the Ofqual website
+You can find out more by visiting the Ofqual website.

 - Student-focused.
-Because everything we do and every decision we make starts with “How will this benefit our Learners”.
+Because everything we do and every decision we make starts with “how will this benefit our learners?”.
 It really is all about you.